Darzha/signal-generator/README.md

 # Signal Generator

 Arduino-based DDS function generator using the AD9833 chip, featuring a joystick-controlled menu system and LCD display.
+Active noise cancellation is not equally effective across all frequencies.
+This project was built to generate controlled test signals for exploring how different frequencies interact with ANC systems.
+One potential application is investigating warning tones or safety alerts that remain more perceptible to people wearing ANC headphones, helping improve awareness in situations such as pedestrian or workplace safety.

 ## Features